 - Most common type

-- Best for electric water heaters
+- Best for electric hot water systems

 - Suited for system delivering water between 65°C and 75°C